 As Lucas writes, “… I am not interested in trying to distinguish between so-called psychosis and spiritual emergency.
 I take the view that it is all the psyche’s attempt to heal and move towards wholeness, that each experience is potentially spiritually transformative.”

-What you’re going through is valid and you need to seek out those who help you see your spiritual emergency through a positive lens, not a negative one.
+What you’re going through is valid, and you need to seek out those who can help you see your spiritual emergency through a positive lens, not a negative one.

 Types of Spiritual Emergency

-There are two main types of spiritual emergency.
+There are two main types of spiritual emergencies.
 They can be classified as:

 - Mystical Psychosis (hallucinations, mania, etc.)